 * Dollar firmer vs yen, trades near Friday's 7-week high

-* Sterling steady vs dollar, pauses after last week's rally
+* Sterling steady, takes breather after last week's rally

-SINGAPORE, Sept 18 (Reuters) - The dollar held firm near a seven-week high versus the yen on Monday, supported by recent rises in U.S. yields, while sterling took a breather after surging last week on growing expectations that the Bank of England could raise interest rates soon.
+SINGAPORE, Sept 18 (Reuters) - The dollar held firm near a seven-week high versus the yen on Monday, supported by recent rises in U.S. Treasury yields, while sterling stood tall, buoyed by growing expectations the Bank of England could raise interest rates soon.

-The dollar rose 0.3 percent to 111.19 yen, trading within sight of Friday's peak at 111.33 yen, the dollar's highest level since late July.
+The dollar edged up 0.3 percent against the yen to 111.17 yen, trading within sight of Friday's peak at 111.33 yen, the dollar's highest level since late July.